Guest0x0/normalization-bench/README.md

 However, `v3`, with its optimized data layout, has a very small constant overhead compared to `NBE.closure.list`.
 Now its dramatic speedup in extreme cases become much more attractive.

+Next, let's compare `v3` and `v4`.
+`v3` is faster than `v4` in general, this indicate that caching leaf nodes can actually improve performance, although it seems to require more work (maintaining the cache) when processing leaf nodes.
+I think `v4` is slower because it requires more allocation: the leaf nodes are not shared.
+This may also indicate that allocation accounts for a significant part of the total time consumed.

 ### compiled NBE
 Normalizers derived by reusing the OCaml compiler is tested here.